agsb/6502.toy/README.md

 No video or keyboard, using terminal at USART 19200 8N1, RS-232, vt-100.

+Using a LCD 16x2 and a keyboard with 6 keys for minimal use

-Could use I2C and SPI protocols and devices.
+Using I2C and SPI protocols and devices.

+The board have 2 8-pins slots for I2C epproms.

 Use [65SIB](http://forum.6502.org/viewtopic.php?t=1064&start=105)

 ## Software

+At boot, the bios will copy bytes from a 64k eeprom I2C into RAM and jump to $1000.

 Use a BIOS and Forth,

 Use USART for VT100 terminal, Tera-Term or PuTTy at computer.

 ### Bios

+generic routines at bios:

     - clock tick
     - copycat page